 Ans.
 The writer hears the sound of rainfall on his tin roof.
 So he is in touch with the rain.

 Qus 6.
 Mention a few things that can happen when there is endless rain for days together.

 Ans.
 People remain indoors most of the time.
-Some people enjoy sleeping for extra times.
+Some people enjoy sleeping for extra time.
 Children play indoor games.
-Ladies spend most of their time in kitchens preparing pakoras, tea, coffee and cutlets for the family.
+Ladies spend most of their time in kitchens preparing pakoras, tea, coffee, and cutlets for the family.
 There is a mood of happiness and generosity in the family.

 Ans.
 When the cobra lily first rears its head it indicates the coming of the monsoon season.
-When its seeds turn read , it means the monsoon season is coming to an end.
+When its seeds turn red, it means the monsoon season is coming to an end.

 downpour floods mist cloudy powercuts cold umbrella